-Quality and Feasibility of the Program Idea - 30 points: The program idea is well developed, with detail about how program activities will be carried out.
-The proposal includes a reasonable implementation timeline.
+Quality and Feasibility of the Proposed Program: The program idea is well developed, with details about how program activities will be carried out.
+The proposal includes a reasonable implementation timeline, including for recruitment of participants and trainers.
+Goals and objectives are clearly stated, and program outline is likely to provide maximum impact in achieving the proposed results.